Methodology

 The HESA data is comprehensive and all first degree entrants are allocated to one of the 10 categories based on their UCAS points.
 Around 15% of the entrants across the six cohort years from 2016/17 to 2021/22 have no UCAS points.

-This is likely to be where an individual is a “mature student admitted on basis of previous experience and/or admissions test” or student holds “level 3 qualifications of which none are subject to UCAS Tariff” according to their highest qualification on entry.
+This is likely to be where an individual is a “mature student admitted on basis of previous experience and/or admissions test” or student holds “level 3 qualifications of which none are subject to UCAS Tariff” according to their highest qualification on entry (opens in a new tab).
 There are also several entrants to Russell Group and high tariff providers allocated to the '0 points' UCAS tariff category in the dataset.
 The high standard of entry requirements from these providers suggests there may be some data errors.

 b.
 ILR data